Program dates: July 9 - 29, 2017 ENROLLMENT HAS CLOSED FOR 2016.

 The residential life portion of ADVANCE is vital to the program, offering balanced recreational and social activities to complement the intensive academic curriculum.
 ADVANCE has built up a host of traditions and a strong community of staff and students that keep ADVANCErs returning year after year.
-In short, the ADVANCE Program provides everything gifted students could want in a summer experience: an intellectually challenging curriculum that stretches their academic capabilities; the chance to live and interact with peers of similar abilities and interests; and the opportunity to just have fun with other kids during summer break.
+In short, the ADVANCE Program provides everything gifted or talented students could want in a summer experience: an intellectually challenging curriculum that stretches their academic capabilities; the chance to live and interact with peers of similar abilities and interests; and the opportunity to just have fun with other kids during summer break.

 ADVANCErs consistently state that program participation changes their lives in many positive ways and that friendships made while at ADVANCE are long-lasting and important.
 Additionally, students refer to ADVANCE as their second home and their peers as extended family.
 In order to achieve the complete ADVANCE experience, students should plan to engage fully in both academic and residential activities.